-Scania Ready Mix 35/65 contains 35% antifreeze (ethylene glycol) and corrosion protection and 65% water.
+Scania Ready Mix coolant is a pre-mixed coolant consisting of water, antifreeze (ethylene glycol) and corrosion protection.

 Water

 Use only pure fresh water that is free from particles, sludge and other impurities.
 If there is uncertainty about the quality of the water, Scania recommends use of Scania ready-mixed coolants.
 See the section Recommended Scania products.